Flone-dnb/nameless-engine/docs/Manual.md

         // do final logic here
     };

-    // shader compilation is done asynchronously using multiple threads getWindow()->getRenderer()->getShaderManager()->compileShaders(
+    // shader compilation is done asynchronously by using engine's thread pool getWindow()->getRenderer()->getShaderManager()->compileShaders(
         vShaders,
         onProgress,